 Where to buy Loratadine in Hong Kong?

-In Hong Kong, Loratadine is an over-the-counter medicine and can be purchased without a prescription in a pharmacy by speaking with the pharmacist.
-It can be obtained from doctors.
+In Hong Kong, Loratadine is an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
+This includes grocery stores, convenience stores, medicine shops, and pharmacies.
+It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.